Traversable wormholes via a double trace deformation involving $U(1)$ conserved current operators: Introduction

 In holography \cite{Maldacena:1997re,Witten:1998qj,Gubser:1998bc}, maximally extended two-sided black holes are dual to a pair of conformal field theories entangled in a thermofield double state \cite{Maldacena_2003}.
 The wormhole connecting the two sides of the geometry can be made traversable by introducing a non-local coupling between the two asymptotic boundaries.
 This construction was first proposed by Gao, Jafferis and Wall \cite{Gao:2016bin}, and it allows us to send a message from one side of the geometry to the other.
 From the point of view of the boundary theory, this can be viewed as a teleportation protocol \cite{Gao:2016bin,Maldacena:2017axo}.

-In the simplest instance of quantum teleportation, two distant observers, often called Alice and Bob, share a pair of maximally entangled pair of qubits.
+In the simplest instance of quantum teleportation, two distant observers, often called Alice and Bob, share a pair of maximally entangled qubits.
 Alice has an additional qubit $|\psi\rangle$ that she wants to teleport to Bob.
 To do so, Alice performs a measurement on the two particles in her possession in a particular basis (the Bell basis) and reports the result to Bob through a classical communication channel.
 Finally, Bob performs a unitary operation in his qubit to obtain the desired quantum state \cite{PhysRevLett.70.1895}.
 The essential ingredients of this teleportation protocol are share entanglement, measurement, and classical communication, and it involves only three qubits.

-GJW traversable wormhole is related to a new type of teleportation protocol, the so-called traversable wormhole (TW) teleportation protocol, which involves two copies of a strongly interacting many-body system entangled in a thermofield double (TFD) state.
-Let us call them the left (L) and the right (R) systems, and consider the teleportation of a qubit from the L to the R system.
-In this setup, the quantum information to be teleported is initially scrambled among the degrees of freedom of the L system.
-Then, after a weak coupling between the L and R systems, the quantum information reappears (unscrambles) in the R system after a time of the order of the scrambling time.
-In this protocol, the TFD state plays the same role that the maximally entangled pair plays in conventional teleportation protocols, while measurement and classical communication are used to implement the coupling between the two systems.
+Gao, Jafferis and Wall (GJW) traversable wormhole is related to a new type of teleportation protocol, the so-called traversable wormhole teleportation protocol.
+It involves two copies of a strongly interacting many-body system entangled in a thermofield double state.
+Let us call them the left and the right systems, and consider the teleportation of a qubit from the left system to the right system.
+In this setup, the quantum information to be teleported is initially scrambled among the degrees of freedom of the left system.
+Then, after a weak coupling between the left and the right systems, the quantum information reappears (unscrambles) in the right system after a time of the order of the scrambling time.
+In this protocol, the thermofield double state plays the same role that the maximally entangled pair plays in conventional teleportation protocols, while measurement and classical communication are used to implement the coupling between the two systems.
 See Fig.~\ref{fig-TWprotocol}.
-The TW protocol can be implemented in rather general chaotic many-body quantum systems, but the phenomenon of many-body quantum teleportation has distinct features in the case of systems that have an emergent gravitational description.
-This property makes the TW protocol a powerful experimental tool to gain insights into the inner-working mechanisms of gauge-gravity duality \cite{brown2019quantum,Nezami:2021yaq,Schuster:2021uvg}.
+The traversable wormhole protocol can be implemented in rather general chaotic many-body quantum systems, but the phenomenon of many-body quantum teleportation has distinct features in the case of systems that have an emergent gravitational description.
+This property makes the traversable wormhole protocol a powerful experimental tool to gain insights into the inner-working mechanisms of gauge-gravity duality \cite{brown2019quantum,Nezami:2021yaq,Schuster:2021uvg}.